 Do you spend a lot of time in the shower?
 Here’s what it could reveal about your loneliness.

-Whether you’re the type to take a five-minute shower in the morning, or a luxurious hour-long soak in the tub in the evening, it can say a lot about how lonely you are.
+Whether you’re the type to take a five-minute shower in the morning or a luxurious hour-long soak in the tub in the evening, it might be able to say a lot about how lonely you are.

-Loneliness can look differently to everybody but the most general definition is to say that loneliness is the disappointment you feel in not feeling as socially connected to others as you feel you should be.
+Loneliness can look different to everybody, but the most general definition is to say that loneliness is the disappointment you feel in not feeling as socially connected to others as you feel you should be.

 Yale University carried out a study into the way we clean ourselves and how this can link to how lonely we feel.
 The study looked at 51 college students and their levels of loneliness combined with their everyday habits, to determine if our shower/bathing routines affect our emotional states.